Business Disaster Relief Resources

 U.S. Small Business Administration (SBA) Small Business Paycheck Protection Program

-The Paycheck Protection Program (“PPP”) authorizes forgivable loans to small businesses to pay up to 8 weeks of payroll costs including benefits during the COVID-19 crisis.
+The Paycheck Protection Program (“PPP”) authorizes forgivable loans to small businesses to keep their workers on payroll during the COVID-19 crisis.
 Funds can also be used to pay interest on mortgages, rent, and utilities.
 The loan is done through the Bank of Sun Prairie with the SBA providing a 100% guaranty and means of forgiveness.

 Must Keep Employees on the Payroll—or Rehire Quickly